MarzukhAsjad/anigen-flask-app/README.md

 The server will start running on http://localhost:5000.

 ## Usage
 Access the Flask app by visiting http://localhost:5000 in your web browser.
-Run the anigen-blender-utils tool by visiting http://localhost:5000/exec
+Run the anigen-blender-utils tool by visiting http://localhost:5000/exec.
+Additionally, you should change the config.py file by using either the webapp, or an api testing software like Postman.
+Manually changing the config.py will not work as it gets dynamically loaded in runtime and changes before script run will not affect it.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.